farhaven/bitweb/README.md

 Setup
 -----

-Start bitcoind with `bitcoin -daemon`, then run `python bitweb.py`.
+Start bitcoind with `bitcoind -daemon`, then run `python bitweb.py`.
 Once the web server is running, point your browser to `http://localhost:5000`.
 The user name is `gbe`, the password is `secret`.
 As you can see, WIP.
 Transferring money does not work yet, but you can get all sorts of information from bitcoind.